top of page

 Become An Extra

-The extras are usually kept fed and watered and may well mingle with some celebrities, but the days can be long and tiring, and you may get cold and wet and be on your feet all day.
-You can expect numerous re-takes, which can be very repetitive and get a bit boring; having watched a few movies being filmed, plus filmed with a few TV crews for shows I've been involved in, I can confirm its a lot of standing around and general boredom for a few seconds of actual screen time, so don't expect too much, you likely won't get famous, rich or get to sit with your favourite actor in his trailer, chatting, it's not going to happen, so it won't suit everyone, but many people love it, so worth looking into!
+You can expect numerous re-takes, which can be very repetitive and get a bit boring; having watched a few movies being filmed, plus filmed with a few TV crews for shows I've been involved in, I can confirm it's a lot of standing around and general boredom for a few seconds of actual screen time, so don't expect too much!
+You likely won't become famous, rich, or get to sit with your favourite actor in his trailer, chatting; it's not going to happen, so it won't suit everyone.
+However, many people love it, so it's worth looking into.

-I can't recommend a company to sign up with, having not taken part, but a quick web search brings up many companies to look into.
-Try and avoid any company that charges you to join them; many don't; there is little point shelling out cash just on the off chance you might get some paid extra work.
+Try to avoid any company that charges you to join them; many don't.
+There is little point in shelling out cash just on the off chance that you might get some paid extra work.

 Survey Sites/Apps